Exporting and allergen management

 Common allergen in Australia

 According the the Food Standards Australia New Zealand (2020), there are 10 major allergens listed.
-Therefore, you must keep this in mind when transporting to another continent or country that legislation according to labelling and allergens can differ per .
+Therefore, you must keep this in mind when transporting to another continent or country that legislation according to labelling and allergens can differ per location.
 As stated by the FDA, more than 160 allergens have been recorded worldwide (2022).
 The following list is of the Australian government, the list has 10 allergens, while the English one had 8, while the EFSA list is more expensive.

 • Peanuts